Call for Chapters for the edited collection, The Return to Medievalism in the 21st Century

 Lauren Beck holds the Canada Research Chair in Intercultural Encounter at Mount Allison University.
 She pursues research intently focused on questions of race, gender, and visuality in the late medieval and early modern periods.
 Her recent books include Illustrating el Cid, 1498-Today (2019) and Firsting in the Early Modern Atlantic World (2019).

-Ailén Cruz received her Ph.D. from the University of Toronto in 2020 and is currently a post-doctoral research fellow at Mount Allison University.
+Ailén Cruz received her Ph.D. from the University of Toronto in 2020 and is currently a Lecturer at the School of Literature, Languages and Linguistics for the Australian National University.
 Her research focuses on the resurgence of the medieval bestiary in contemporary Hispanic literature.
 Her articles on this research are forthcoming in Hispanic Review and Revista Canadiense de Estudios Hispánicos.